CNC Services Northwest

 Centroid DC3IOB Board

-DC3IOB.JPG Three-axis DC servo drive combined with PLC I/O features.
-This unit is an update to the DC3IO, designed to work with the new-generation MPU11 motion processor.
+Three-axis DC servo drive combined with PLC I/O features.
+This unit was an update to the DC3IO, designed to work with the new-generation MPU11 motion processor.
 It can also be used with CPU10 and CPU7 systems, and so is a full replacement for the previous DC3IO.

 PLC capabilities include six limit switch inputs, twenty-four general-purpose inputs, seven relay outputs, twenty-three solid-state outputs (twenty-four when used with an MPU11), and analog spindle speed control.